mcandre/stank/README.md

-Rewrite POSIX script in Ruby or other safer general purpose scripting language: examples/salutations.bash Rewrite POSIX script in Ruby or other safer general purpose scripting language: examples/salutations.sh Rewrite POSIX script in Ruby or other safer general purpose scripting language: examples/salutations4.bash Rewrite POSIX script in Ruby or other safer general purpose scripting language: examples/wednesday Rewrite POSIX script in Ruby or other safer general purpose scripting language: examples/welcome Rewrite POSIX script in Ruby or other safer general purpose scripting language: examples/welcome.sh
+Rewrite POSIX script in Ruby or other safer general purpose scripting language: examples/salutations.bash Rewrite POSIX script in Ruby or other safer general purpose scripting language: examples/salutations.sh Rewrite POSIX script in Ruby or other safer general purpose scripting language: examples/salutations4.bash Rewrite POSIX script in Ruby or other safer general purpose scripting language: examples/sample.envrc Rewrite POSIX script in Ruby or other safer general purpose scripting language: examples/wednesday Rewrite POSIX script in Ruby or other safer general purpose scripting language: examples/welcome Rewrite POSIX script in Ruby or other safer general purpose scripting language: examples/welcome.sh